PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-12 06:55:38
+Last updated: 2024-04-12 06:56:12
-Random Quote: I've been dreaming of that since I was five.
-Well, that and my own operational Death Star. - Barney Stinson
+Random Quote: I do have an angle, Craig.
+It's an angle called justice. - Saul Goodman